-The consumer is the person or entity that purchases, attains or invests in a product or service.
+The consumer is the person or entity who purchases, attains or invests in a product or service.
 Consumer education refers to the process of a buyer learning about the products or services she is considering to attain.
-Learning can be as quick as reading a label or as in-depth as taking a course in a subject.
+Learning can be as quick as reading a label or as in-depth as taking a course in a subject, such as personal finance.
 Consumer education is the answer to the common phrase found in the business world, “buyer beware.”

 Consumer education consists of two parts, having the information available and the buyer reading or learning about it.
 There is much information online and in books about pyramid scams and how to identify untrue promises with certain jobs, yet many people fall for old lies.

 Finding Government Help

 Companies are not allowed to give the consumer false information.
 City, state and federal agencies are tasked with ensuring business do not lie and willfully deceive.
 Entities such as the Federal Trade Commission and state consumer-protection agencies serve as excellent sources of information where consumers can learn about products, companies and services.